JEFworks-Lab/jefworks-lab.github.io/_posts/2026-05-04-gas-prices-over-time.md

 > The Gasoline and Diesel Fuel Update is a weekly snapshot of U.S. regular retail prices.
 The main table is mostly PADD regions (East Coast, Midwest, Gulf Coast, etc.), plus a short list of states and cities in the expandable “States” section—not all 50 states on one table.
 From the content you shared, the states called out there are things like California, Colorado, Florida, Massachusetts, Minnesota, New York, Ohio, Texas, Washington (plus cities).
 That matches how this product works: it is built from the weekly retail gasoline survey (EIA-878), which publishes defined cities/states, not necessarily a separate weekly series for every state.
 So: you do not get “each state” as 50 parallel weekly series from that single summary page alone, unless EIA publishes a series for that state.

-Based on this response, I decided to pivot to focus on region rather than expending more effort and tokens to try to get data for every state.
+Based on this response, I decided to pivot to focus on region rather than expending more time, effort, and tokens to try to get data for every state.

 ---